 Tackling email anxiety

 What is email anxiety?
 Ever logged on and felt an overwhelming sense of dread before checking your mailbox?
-Agonise over whether you’ve sent a good enough email?
-Are you hoarding emails like they’re going out of fashion?
-You may have email anxiety.
+Are you hoarding emails?
+You may have email anxiety and need these tips.

-It’s not an official disorder, but is closely related with general anxiety disorders.
+It’s not an official disorder but is closely related to general anxiety disorders.
 Sometimes even the most confident of people will have a momentary meltdown when faced with 9,999+ unread messages.
-We spend a great deal of our lives digitally-interacting with others in work and at home; to pay bills, coordinate events, order prescriptions, buy presents, and staying in touch with friends.

 Other forms of stress can arise from sending the emails.
 That one time you hit ‘reply’ instead of ‘forward’, which still causes you panicked nightmares, for example.
 Evening worries about whether you did type accidental kisses on the end of your email to the CEO?